How much does it cost to charge a Tesla? It ranges from about $8 to $18 to fully charge a Tesla, depending on the model vehicle you drive.

-The above image is a typical electrical bill.
+The above image is a typical electricity bill.
 What I’ve boxed in red is the rate you need to use in your charging cost calculation.

 Just as important, find out when off-peak times are in the day for you.
-By taking advantage of these hours, you’ll get much cheaper rates.
-Plus, you can simply tell your Tesla vehicle when to charge.
-Doesn’t get any easier than that.
+By taking advantage of these hours, you’ll utilize cheaper rates.

 Solar-powered home cost of savings

 If you have solar panels installed, your cost of electricity will drop substantially.
-Let’s do the math to see how much you’ll save.
+We’ll do the math to see the cost savings.

 You’ll produce about 20,000 kWh of energy per year or 600,000 kWh over the next 30 years.
 Then to account for system degradation, we’ll multiply our energy result by 0.08% x 30.